 A variety of incontinence bedding is also available, such as washable bed pads that sit on top of the mattress and soak up any overnight leaks.
 The pads stay dry to the touch and they can be useful for trips away from home.

 Can I get incontinence products on the NHS?

 You may be able to get incontinence products on the NHS depending on your local integrated care board (ICB).
+Ask your GP for details of your local continence service.
 To qualify for NHS products you may need to be assessed by a healthcare professional.